Parent/Student Frequently Asked Questions

 Click here for instructions on how to look up class descriptions.

-Will my Dual Enrollment course be exactly the same course that is taught at Stark State?
+Will my college credit plus course be exactly the same course that is taught at Stark State?

 The only difference between the class at the high school and the college is the number of days per week the class meets.
 At the high school you will follow a normal schedule.
 Most classes at the college only meet two days per week.
 Otherwise you will cover the same material and take the same tests.